September 25th

 Commentary:

-Kṛtayuga better known as satyayuga, is the first of the cycle of 4 eras.
-During that era, very tough and rigid penances were deemed as the most rewarding.
-Dharma was very well established and to be the most virtuous, one needed to perform intense penances and meditations.
+Kṛtayuga, also known as Satyayuga, is the first of the four ages in the cosmic cycle.
+During this era, rigorous penances were considered the most rewarding.
+Dharma was firmly established, and to be virtuous, one had to undergo intense penances and meditation.

-Giving can be at various levels.
-"If you have much, give of your wealth; if you have little, give of your heart."
-It is not what is given that matters as much as how it is given.
-You give little when you give your possessions.
-It is when you give selflessly that you truly give.
+Giving can take many forms: "If you have much, give of your wealth; if you have little, give of your heart."
+Parting with possessions is not as important as the spirit in which you give.
+True giving comes from selflessness.

 pada vigrahaH: